mirte-robot/mirte-documentation/doc/mirte_os/configure_mirte.rst

-Configure Mirte
+Configure MIRTE
 ###############

-This step in only needed in case you are not using the Mirte PCB (or followed the breadboard instructions).
+This step in only needed in case you are not using the MIRTE PCB (or followed the breadboard instructions).
 For other MCUs (or other wiring of the Raspberry Pi Pico) the software still needs to know which pin is connected to what kind of hardware.
 This can be done in two ways.